 - Transportation projects developed or approved under the Federal Aid Highway Program or Federal Transit Act are governed by transportation conformity regulations (40 CFR Parts 51 and 93), that became effective December 27, 1993 and were revised August 15, 1997. - Non-transportation projects are governed by general conformity regulations (40 CFR Parts 6, 51, and 93), described in the final rule for Determining Conformity of General Federal Actions to State or Federal Implementation Plans, published in the Federal Register on November 30, 1993.
-The General Conformity Rule (GCR) became effective January 31, 1994 and was revised on March 24, 2010 (40 CFR Parts 51 and 93).
+The General Conformity Rule (GCR) became effective January 31, 1994 and has not been updated.

-As the proposed action components are non-transportation projects and would potentially involve activities in Piti and Tanguisson SO_2 nonattainment areas, the GCR applies to the proposed activities within the nonattainment areas.
+As the proposed action components are non-transportation projects and would potentially involve activities in Piti and Tanguisson SO2 nonattainment areas, the GCR applies to the proposed activities within the nonattainment areas.
 Therefore, a subsequent general conformity applicability analysis is required.